buddhist-uni/buddhist-uni.github.io/_content/canon/kd.md

 The first book of the Khuddaka Nikāya, the Khuddakapāṭha was, in ancient times, a daily liturgy for novice monks.

-Its selection of chants is still influential in Theravada liturgies today.
+Its selection of chants is still influential in Theravāda liturgies today.